rglor/genome_assembly_and_annotation/README.md

 ```
 jellyplot.pl fastq.counts > fastq.counts.histo
 ```
 The resulting histogram file can then be uploaded and evaluated by [GenomeScope](http://qb.cshl.edu/genomescope/), an online tool capable of providing assembly free estimates of genome size, coverage, heterozygosity and other statistics.
+For more information on Genomescope, please consult this [PDF version of a poster summarizing the platform](http://schatzlab.cshl.edu/publications/posters/2016/2016.AGBT.GenomeScope.pdf) and the [Genomescope github](https://github.com/schatzlab/genomescope).

 Step 3: Correct Sequencing Errors